zestyraiden/ICS-Threat-Intel-Feed/README.md

 Simple Guide to using Data Mining for Threat Intelligence.

-In this notebook we web scraped the CISA Advisory site to gather and clasify oncoming alerts in real time into a live data feed.
+In this notebook we use Beautiful Soup to web scrape the CISA Advisory site.

+Doing so enables us to gather and clasify oncoming alerts in real time into a live TI feed.

-** Next Improvement: Color coding & Sentiment Analysis
+** Next Improvement: Color coding by category & Sentiment Analysis